 In present times, from the totally ecological Great Gray Owl, to the incredible moderness of the Boardwalk Chalets, to the beach front luxury of Park Place, and to the remodeled elegance and comfort of Master Angler’s Row, we provide a choice of accommodations to meet your needs as well as your budget.
-As a result, Aikens Lake has become one of the best luxury fishing lodges in Canada.
+As a result, Aikens Lake has become one of the best luxury Canadian fishing lodges.

 Eric and his son Eddie began preparations in the fall of 1947 for construction the following spring.
 Trees were downed and brought into camp in the winter with the aid of a three-dog team.
 It was, of course, much easier to let the dogs drag the trees through the snow than to carry the logs in the summer!